 When you type an address in the address bar of Firefox, it comes up with a list of sites you’ve previously visited.
 You may want to clear this list because of privacy concerns.
 However, finding out how to do this proved very difficult for me.

-Going to Options > Privacy and selecting clear your recent history doesn’t do it.
-Typing about:config in the address bar and changing the setting for browser.urlbar.maxRichResult to 0 worked fine.
-But this doesn’t really clear it.
+This doesn’t really clear address bar suggestions.
 It just makes the suggestions go back 0 days.
-If you decide to later change this setting again, it will still display the same items that were in there before.
+If you decide to later change this setting again, it will still display the same items that were there before.

 - Windows XP: C:\Documents and Settings\username\Application Data\ Mozilla\Firefox\Profile\profile folder

-This step actually deleted the address bar history data.
-Still items showed up when I typed a URL.
+Even after doing all of the above steps, I still had items show up when I typed a URL.
 I found out they were sites that were located in my bookmarks section.
-But I didn’t bookmark any of these!
+But I didn’t bookmark any of the items that were appearing.
 How’d they get there?
 Well, my StumbleUpon plug-in was saving items to my Bookmarks automatically.
 There are a variety of applications that automatically bookmark items as well.
 You may need to look into this possibility on your own system.

 I hope these tips have helped you.
 Please share your experience in the Comments section below.